 Location: Underway to Dominica, Transatlantic Day 17, 15*59.29' N 58*05.11' W

-Its day 17 of our Atlantic crossing out here on Argo and were still motor-sailing away, enjoying the warm, southeasterly breeze thats pushing us along.
-Today is a special day not only because weve almost made it to Dominica, but also because its Parkers 21st birthday!
+Its day 17 of our Atlantic crossing out here on Argo, and we were still motor-sailing away, enjoying the warm, southeasterly breeze thats pushing us along.
+Today is a special day not only because weve almost made it to Dominica but also because its Parkers 21st birthday!
 Happy birthday to Parker!

 The day started off with the usual passage schedule.
-The sun heated up very quickly, but fortunately, we have sunscreen (shout out to CVS pharmacy and to my mom, you go Julie!!).
+The sun heated up very quickly, but fortunately, we have sunscreen (shout out to CVS pharmacy and to my mom, you go, Julie!!).
 We dropped the fisherman sail and then had a biology class on coral habitats, which got everyone very excited for our upcoming reef dives.
 Next, we geared up for these dives with knowledge review classes for Advanced Open Water Divers and exam preparation for Divemasters and Rescue Divers.
-Everyone can practically taste the compressed air we are so excited to breath again!
-PSCT then had a class, during which everyone else either stood watch or took advantage of some free time.
+Everyone can practically taste the compressed air.
+We are so excited to breathe again!
+PSCT then had a class during which everyone else either stood watch or took advantage of some free time.